aldergren/pyqtfile/README.md

 Advanced Usage
 --------------

-Find all metadata key-value pairs ina movie:
+Find all metadata key-value pairs in a movie:

 	# Find all the metadata atoms.